ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_dgt_connector/tmgmt_dgt_connector/README.md

 # Next developments

-In first phase, this module will run in parallel with [TMGMT poetry](https://github.com/ec-europa/platform-dev/tree/master/profiles/common/modules/features/nexteuropa_dgt_connector/tmgmt_poetry) module and will focus on "Small jobs" (content translations of less than 300 characters).
+In the first phase, this module will run in parallel with [TMGMT poetry](https://github.com/ec-europa/platform-dev/tree/master/profiles/common/modules/features/nexteuropa_dgt_connector/tmgmt_poetry) module and will focus on "Small jobs" (content translations of less than 300 characters).
 It is foreseen to eventually abandon the